thomasperi/mojl/docs/index.md

 ## Overview

-Mojl lets you modularize the code for websites that aren't apps, without many of the complexities of modern webapp development.
+Mojl lets you modularize the code and assets for websites that aren't apps, without many of the complexities of modern webapp development.

 The CSS and JavaScript code you write is essentially the same code that gets deployed.
 In a development build, the source files are loaded individually.
 For production they're concatenated into a single file.
 Optionally (and recommendedly) you can minify the resulting JS and CSS files using the minifiers of your choice.